bipio-server/bipio/README.md

 Channels are largely decoupled from the graph resolution platform in self contained collections called Pods.
 'Self Contained' meaning they are free from other system concerns and can operate independently.
-For example you can pass authenticated API calls or 'render' channels without them having to be on a 'bip'.
+For example you can pass authenticated API calls or 'render' channels without them having to be an active graph participant.
 Channels can therefore store, track, serve or transform content and messages as part of a pipeline or in autonomous isolation.
 For an authoritative list of officially supported services, please see the bip-pod-* repos via [https://github.com/bipio-server](https://github.com/bipio-server) or check the [website](https://bip.io/docs/pods) for quick at-a-glance channel definitions that you can use out of the box.

 Keep in mind that Pods and Channels are modular, so feel free to create your own.
 As long as they honor the basic pod interface, your custom Pods should drop right in!

-##### super easy
+Take a look at the [Pod Boilerplate](https://github.com/bipio-server/bip-pod) to get started.

+##### Super Easy Integrations

 Here's a quick example, lets say I have a private email address that I want to protect or obfuscate - I could use an SMTP bip to create a temporary relay which will forward emails for 1 day only.

-Here's how :
+**Here's how :**

-Create my destination email address with an SMTP Forwarder Channel :
+Create an SMTP Forwarder Channel to email me with any messages it receives :
 ```
 POST /rest/channel
 {